 Associate Member (AHGI)

-Open to anyone who is interested in, or keen to support and be part of, the development and spread of the human givens insights and approach.
+Open to anyone who is interested in, studying, or simply keen to support and be part of, the development and spread of the human givens insights and approach.

 - Advanced invite to the HGI conference and any other special HGI-hosted events